kimsultech/wingpanel-indicator-sysmon/README.md

 </p>
 <h1 align="center">Wingpanel System Monitor</h1>

+## Archive notice

+Since I decided to migrate to a different distro, it's time for me to let this project go and archive it.

 ## About

 Wingpanel System Monitor is a status indicator that displays current system resources usage information in elementary OS Wingpanel.